Jaemin-c/valorant-analysis/README.md

 ### 3. Filling Missing Categorical Fields

 Some non-numeric columns like player `name`, `tag`, and agent selections had blanks or missing values.
-We replaced these with the string `"Unknown"` to avoid errors in grouping and filtering.
+I replaced these with the string `"Unknown"` to avoid errors in grouping and filtering.

 ```python
 df['name'].replace(to_replace=['', np.nan], value='Unknown', inplace=True)